Steranko history of comics book 2

 - Molly the Model Breezy and Granny Gumshoe

-- new comic concepts were also innovated with various other
+new comic concepts were also innovated

-characters such as (mostly issued in romance magazines):
+(mostly issued in romance magazines):

-- Torchy, he blonde bombshell who was possibly
+- Torchy, he blonde bombshell who

-the sexiest comic strip
+was possibly the sexiest comic strip

 - Buccaneers and Girls in Love